UN: Ukraine nuclear power plant loses external power link

 “This is an absolute and urgent imperative,” he said.
 The IAEA didn’t apportion blame for the shelling.

-Zaporizhzhia is one of four regions that Russian President Vladimir Putin has annexed in violation of international laws.
+Zaporizhzhia is one of four regions in Ukraine that Russian President Vladimir Putin has annexed in violation of international laws.
 While the nuclear plant has been under Russian control for months, the city of the same name remains under Ukrainian control.

 Putin signed a decree Wednesday declaring that Russia was taking over the plant.
 Ukraine’s Foreign Ministry called it a criminal act and said it considered Putin’s decree “null and void.”
 Ukraine’s state nuclear operator, Energoatom, said it would continue to operate the plant.